Recently in Economics Category

 Is Marginal Progress, "Success"?

-Their position as competitors, doesn't invalidate their commentary on RTS,S (complementary as well as critical), since Sanaria executives voiced reservations shared by many others.
+Sanaria's position as competitors doesn't invalidate their commentary on RTS,S (complementary as well as critical), since Sanaria executives voiced reservations shared by many others.
 An editorial in last week's "The Lancet indicated that the release of unorthodox partial results seemed to be more politically than scientifically driven.
 Diplomatically, The Lancet editors wrote: "although the latest findings are encouraging, we look forward to the full results of the RTS,S/AS01 trial in 3 years time."5

 When There is No Treatment, What Does A More Effective "Treatment" Look Like?

-Is all the media hoopla deserved for a beta version vaccine?
+Is all this media hoopla deserved for a beta version vaccine?
 A physician working in Africa distributing bed-nets warned against statements that might mislead people "to overestimate the impact of any single new intervention", in a comment at NEJM.
 Acknowledging this commenter also has vested interests doesn't detract from his message.
 75% of the MVI/GSK study participants used bed-nets.
 But would people in real-life discontinue the more cumbersome bed-net efforts with a vaccine on the horizon?
 Will bed-nets still be funded with a 50% effective vaccine?
 A 30% effective vaccine?
 If you're a mom and your kid gets a vaccine that is 50% effective, what precautions do you then take to prevent infection?
 Does a 50-50 vaccine make your life better?

 Some of the problems scientists identified with this vaccine trial have persisted for years.
 In this 2006 book chapter recently released online, an economist analyzes RTS,S vaccine data of previous trials (PDF) (HT Nature News5).
 He reports on waning efficacy; and questions how the public health community decides which vaccine candidates merit further investment.
 5 years later, as the latest trial barely noses over the 50% bar, we grapple with the same issues and questions he raised back then, but billions more dollars have been invested.